pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 ```

 In cross inputs, you cannot specify the same `name` to the combined
-input repositories to avoid name collisions.
+input repositories or name collisions might occur.
 Both directories are
 visible during processing.

 **See Also:**